-The subject site is located wholly within a buffer area to the bushfire prone vegetation as extracted from the NSW Department of Planning, Industry & Environment Planning Portal website as shown in figure 13 below.
+The subject site is located partly within a buffer area and partly within areas mapped as bushfire prone vegetation as extracted from the NSW Department of Planning, Industry & Environment Planning Portal website as shown in figure 9 below.
 The development is therefore subject to S.100B of the NSW Rural Fires Act, 1997.

-Figure 13: Bushfire Prone Land map with the subject site highlighted
+Figure 9: Bushfire Prone Land map for the subject site